sranjan-git/sranjan-git/README.md

 - 👩‍💻 Open source Contributor @GirlScript Summer of Code.
 - 🎓 Graduate at Vellore Institute of technology.
 - 🔭 Exploring new technologies and frameworks to expand my skill set.
-- 💡 Building robust and scalable applications.
+- 💡 Building robust and scalable applications on cloud.
 - 🌱 Enthusiastic learner and always eager to take on new challenges.

 ## 🛠️ Tech Stack